ricmmartins/fasthack-linux/Coach/Solution-14.md

 Now if you want to share this application with the world, you can publish it to the Docker Hub.
 Go to https://hub.docker.com and create your free account.

-Then let's create a tag for our app before publish on Docker Hub
+Then let's create a tag for our image before publish on Docker Hub

 `student@vm01:~$ sudo docker tag simplephpapp <username>/simplephpapp`